mrbusche/matthewbusche.com/_posts/2023-03-15-converting-a-json-file-to-a-key-and-value-list-using-jq.md

 JOB=Engineer
 ```

-You can prepend text to the keys as well, here we'll prepend `WOW_` to each key
+You can also prepend text to the keys as well, here we'll prepend `WOW_` to each key

 ```shell
 jq -r 'to_entries|map("WOW_\(.key|ascii_upcase)=\(.value|tostring)")|.[]' data.json > file.txt